marcode95/weather-app/README.md

 ###  App <a name = "app"></a>
 With the installations above complete, you are set to use the code and view the application built in this repository.
 Follow these simple steps:

 - Change directory into the directory where you cloned the repository.
-Forexample ``vanheaven@vanheaven-VirtualBox:~/Microverse-projects$ cd to-do-list.``
+Forexample ``vanheaven@vanheaven-VirtualBox:~/Microverse-projects$ cd weather-app.``
 - Open the index.html file using your browser

 ## ✒️  Authors <a name = "author"></a>